Courses Developed for Online Delivery

 BIT 318 Business Communication 3 cr.
 Focuses on oral, written and nonverbal communication skills used in business.
 Emphasis on virtual and global communication, listening and collaborative communications skills, and enhancement of communication using multimedia.
 Co-requisite: BADM 301.
 Prerequisite(s): ENGL 110 and previous computer experience.

 BIT 342 Advanced Web Site Design 3 cr.
-Enhancement of students’ skills to plan and develop well-designed web sites that combine effective navigation with the balanced use of graphics, text, and color.
-Offered on campus spring; online fall and summer.
+Enhancement of students' skills to plan and develop well-designed web sites that combine effective navigation with the balanced use of graphics, text, and color.
 Prerequisite(s): BIT 235 and BIT 236.

 BIT 460 MIS Seminar 3 cr. *PD Provides students an opportunity to explore current issues, trends, and careers in the field.
 Prerequisites: Senior status and final semester of program.

 BIT 470 Projects in MIS 3 cr.
-Application of concepts learned from courses taken in the College of Business core and Management Information Systems core to real world projects.
-Prerequisite(s): Senior status.
-Restricted to MIS majors.
+Culminating experience for all MIS majors.
+The application of concepts learned from courses taken in the College of Business core, Management Information Systems core, and tracks are applied to real world projects.
+Prerequisite: Senior Status.